todo-make-username/php-data-object-utilities/README.md

 ## How to run the demo
 Make a copy of this project via cli or by downloading.
-Then run this command in the project root to spin up a dev PHP server for the demo:
+Run `composer install` in the project root, then run the following command (also in the project root) to spin up a dev PHP server for the demo:
 ```shell
 php -S localhost:8000 demo/index.php
 ```